lala-la-flaca/DevOpsBootcamp_11_AWS_EKS__CD_pipeline/README.md

 <details><summary><strong> Using AWS Pluging </strong></summary>
  If you encounter certificate verification issues such as: "ls: failed to verify certificate: x509: certificate signed by unknown authority".
 You can use the AWS Credentials Plugin to manage AWS authentication more securely and reliably.
- Prerequisites
+ Prerequisites:
-  * Ensure the Jenkins agent or container has:
+  Ensure the Jenkins agent or container has:
-  * AWS CLI installed
+    * AWS CLI installed.
-  * kubectl installed
+    * kubectl installed.
-  * Access to the required AWS IAM role
+    * Access to the required AWS IAM role.
     * EKS cluster name and region are defined in the environment.

   1. Install the AWS Credentials plugin:
   2. Go to Manage Jenkins > Plugins > Available Plugins.